JingweiZuo/PurpleAirSF/README.md

-## Getting data with the APIs
+## How to obtain the raw data from PurpleAir?

-Users can also use our provided scripts to fetch raw data via PurpleAir API.
+Users can also use our provided scripts to fetch raw data from PurpleAir via PurpleAir API.

+### Step 1: Private key application
 For some feature you need the private keys for the APIs.

+1. Create an PurpleAir account

-PurpleAir: write a email to contact@purpleair.com with subject "API keys for PurpleAirAPI".
+2. Write a email to contact@purpleair.com with subject "API keys for PurpleAirAPI".
 They will send you your API private key.
 Once you have it, just create a file in `keys/PurpleAir_API_key.conf` with the following structure:
 ```